ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/graphics/materials/textures.md

  ## Compression

 By default, Zilch performs an operation called [block_compression](../adding_assets/block_compression.md) on all textures.
 While this can reduce image quality it greatly reduces memory usage allowing it to be rendered faster.
 This setting should not be disable unless color accuracy is extremely important.
-For more information on this topic we recommend [this article ](http://www.reedbeta.com/blog/2012/02/12/understanding-bcn-texture-compression-formats/).
+For more information on this topic we recommend [this article](http://www.reedbeta.com/blog/2012/02/12/understanding-bcn-texture-compression-formats/).

 ---